Home

 Always dispose of challah according to halacha, Jewish law.

-Please check with your rabbi and the following resource for a complete guide to proper observance of the mitzvah of hafrashas challah.
+Please check with your rabbi and The Secret of Challah for a women's complete guide to proper observance of the mitzvah of hafrashas challah, taking challah.

-To learn about shaping dough in the manner of your grandmothers, see A Blessing of Bread by Maggie Glezer, Artesian 2004.
+To learn about shaping dough in the manner of your grandmothers, see A Blessing of Bread by Maggie Glezer.
 It is a well-researched baking guide to traditional Jewish bread baking throughout the Diaspora.

 See all the bread recipes in Cooking for The King